 Clinical psychology is a fast evolving discipline, and practitioners need to be able to respond to changing health needs of the population.
-This unit will use problem-based learning approaches to: prepare students to analyse health policy to identify changing demand for clinical psychology services; prepare students to apply psychological principles to unfamiliar clinical populations; prepare students for working in clinical teams; and, introduce students to the practice of clinical psychology with more complex client groups.
+This unit will prepare students to analyse health policy to identify changing demands for clinical psychology services; explore the theories, methods, and effectiveness of new and emerging therapies; prepare students to apply psychological principles to unfamiliar clinical populations; prepare students for working in clinical teams; and, introduce students to the practice of clinical psychology with more complex client groups and more complex presentations.
 The unit will also examine the professional and organisational roles of clinical psychologists in these settings.